The Definitive Guide to Getting Divorced in Massachusetts

 If the support accrued before you terminated your parental rights, you would still be liable for the child support.
 I have advised clients that it is possible that your former spouse could waive the right to collect the arrears.

 I am female, a 40-year resident of MA, and live in Newton where I own a home.
 I am a college professor at a nearby university.
 I have been living in Pasadena CA since Feb 1 as part of sabbatical at my college professor job.
-My husband and two children are here also (and my husband’s mother who lives with us).
+My husband and two children are here also (and my husband’s mother, who lives with us).
 I want to get divorced since living together is becoming intolerable.
 I don’t want to file in California since I prefer equitable division of assets (MA) rather than community property (CA).
-I hope equitable division will allow me to keep the house since my husband contributed no money to its purchase and has been voluntarily unemployed after quitting his job one year into our 10 year marriage.
+I hope equitable division will allow me to keep the house since my husband contributed no money to its purchase and has been voluntarily unemployed after quitting his job one year into our 10-year marriage.
 My husband opposes the divorce and refuses to discuss any issues about it.
 He may refuse to return to MA.

-In order for the Massachusetts court to have jurisdiction, you had to have last lived here as husband and wife.
+For the Massachusetts court to have jurisdiction, you had to have last lived here as husband and wife.
 However, the interpretation of whether that is Massachusetts or California is dependent on the facts.
 For instance, it depends on whether you and he changed your driver’s licenses and voting registration.
 If your stay in California is temporary in nature, you may still have jurisdiction to file in Massachusetts.

 My husband wants to share the cost of a lawyer.
 I’ve been told it’s just as easy and quick to file w/o a lawyer.
 Not sure what to do.
 We have no joint assets or children.